How to Treat Carp Pox Symptoms in Koi & Improve Recovery (2019 Guide)

 Finally, another aspect to consider which is directly related to the frequency of carp pox outbreaks is the temperature of the surrounding water.
 The herpesvirus almost always springs up in the winter when koi are in topor, as their immune system is all but shut down due to the cold water temperature.
 Fish pox is much rarer in summer, as a fish will have a much higher metabolism to process energy, and in turn, a much more active immune response to destroy spreading virus particles.

-Although you can’t stop winter from coming, you could instead invest in a powerful in-line heater system which will help raise water temperatures and increase immune activity over the winter period.
+Although you can’t stop winter from coming, you could instead invest in a powerful in-line heater system or an immersed heater which will help raise water temperatures and increase immune activity over the winter period.
 In-line heaters work by directly heating surrounding water which passes through a heating chamber via a dedicated pump from your pond.
 The warmer water is then added back to the pond system, and gradually the overall temperature increases and can be maintained with a thermostat.
-If you have a smaller pond, around 500~ gallons, even a powerful de-icer is capable of raising temperatures in the surrounding water enough to improve immune activity.
+If you have a smaller pond, around 500~ gallons, both a high rated immersed heater or powerful de-icer is capable of raising temperatures in the surrounding water enough to improve immune activity.
 For larger ponds, or if you have bitterly cold winters, the only solution would be a powerful water heater, similar to the heaters you see used for warming large swimming pools.
 Even though most heaters will only be able to raise water temperatures by a few degrees, this is often enough to maintain much higher immune activity and will help keep winter pox outbreaks at bay.

 Alternatively, and if you only have a small number of koi (or young fish), they can be brought indoors and added to a large holding tank during winter.
 With this method a heater may not even be necessary if you can maintain a higher atmospheric temperature, as water will eventually warm naturally in-line with the surrounding conditions.